This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 2. Hydrogen Peroxide and Baking Soda

-It’s not always that coating on the burner will consist of only solid stains.
-Sometimes, even soup overflows and dang! spoils the shiny surface.
-For this, mix 1 tablespoon of salt, 1 tablespoon baking soda and 1 tablespoon water.
-The paste so formed should be spread on overflows.
-It will easily soak spilled liquid leaving behind a clean burner surface.
+There is more than food residue on the burner.
+Sometimes, even soup overflows, spoiling the shiny surface.
+For this, mix 1 tablespoon of salt, 1 tablespoon baking soda, and 1 tablespoon water.
+The paste so formed should be spread on the spills.

-Yet another method to rip off caked grease is to pour some vegetable or olive oil on the messy area and then spraying off another layer of all-purpose cleaner on it.
+Yet another method to get rid of caked grease is to pour some vegetable or olive oil on the messy area and then spray another layer of all-purpose cleaner on it.
 After some time, you can smoothly remove otherwise rigid dirt from the burner.

 6. White Vinegar

 Vinegar has a natural tendency to pull off any kind of baked grease due to its acidic nature.
-It is the ultimate cleaner for glass stoves.
+It’s the ultimate cleaner for glass stoves.

-Mix 1-part vinegar with 1 part water in unused spraying can and start spraying the mixture on glass cooktop.
+Mix 1-part vinegar with 1 part water in unused spraying can and start spraying the mixture on a glass cooktop.
 Leave it for 3-4 minutes.
 Now, wipe away the mixture along with dirt.
-You can also use it as a disinfectant and cleaner in the kitchen on a regular basis.
+You can also use it as a disinfectant and cleaner in the kitchen regularly.

 7. Baking Soda and Lemon